13wealth/WEDE5020_WEBDev/README.md

 - Create parent portal with login for progress tracking.
 - Add interactive learning games or quizzes.
 - Optimize performance with lazy loading and image compression.
 - Expand accessibility support (screen readers, multi-language support).

----

 ### Project Timeframe
-- Adjusted and finalized to reflect the current development progress.
+- Adjusted and finalised to reflect the current development progress.
 - Incorporated milestones for design, development, and testing phases.

 ### Wireframes